1. I ____ him since yesterday.

 Present

-tense becomes past tense (is à
+tense becomes past tense (is becomes was).

-was).
-Past tense becomes past perfect (worked à
+becomes past perfect (worked becomes had worked).

-becomes past perfect (has been à
+Present perfect becomes past perfect (has

-had been).
-Future tense becomes conditional (will go à
+Future tense becomes conditional (will/may/can

-would go), etc.
+go becomes would/might/could go), etc.

 Original